colin-zgf/Robotics-Modeling-and-Control/README.md

 # Robotics-Modeling-and-Control

 ## Contact Info
-If you have any questions, please leave a message or send me the email to
+If you have any questions, please leave a message or send the email to

 **guangfeishanghai@sina.com** or **zhuguangfei6699@gmail.com**